JeongjinLee88/JeongjinLee88-github.io/index.md

 title: "Welcome"
 ---

-My research broadly concerns extreme value theory, focusing on the development of novel statistical methodologies for multivariate extremes, copulas, and graphical models.
-My interest also extends to geometric extremes and spatial statistics.

 ### Research Interests

-* Multivariate Extremes & Copulas
-* Graphical Models
-* Geometric Extremes
-* Spatial Statistics
+My research broadly concerns extreme value theory, focusing on the development of novel statistical methodologies for multivariate extremes, copulas, graphical models, geometric extremes, and spatial statistics.

+You can contact me at: j(dot)lee58(at)lancaster(dot)ac(dot)uk